tononidis/cJSONLogger/README.md

 ## Features

 ### Thread safe
-The cJSONLogger is safe to use when your application is multithreaded.
+The cJSONLogger is safe to use when your application is multithreaded and different threads attempt to log (or use any other cJSONLogger API) at the same time.

 ### Automatic file rotation
 When to many line of logs are written (MAX_LOG_COUNT = 500).